 Requirements for Admission

 Admission to the Radiologic Technology degree program is on a selective basis.
-Recommendations are made by the Selection Committee and are presented to the Dean of Health Sciences and Business Technology.
+Selection recommendations are made by the Division of Health Sciences and Business Technology Selection Committee to the Division Head.
 The number of students selected each year will depend upon a number of factors, including the financial, personnel, and other resources available to the Radiologic Technology program.
 Students must meet the following minimum criteria to be considered for selection to the program:

 - Complete the prerequisite courses with a grade-point average of 2.50 or higher.